davidhorby/ice-cream-parlour/README.md

 # ice-cream-parlour
-App for pricing ice creams of different flavours with types of different discounts
+App for pricing ice creams of different flavours with types of different discounts.

 ## Design
 The concept of functional decomposition was used to isolate business rules allowing for unit testing of these functions